PovertyAction/ipa-data-tech-handbook/README.md

 source .venv/Scripts/activate
 ```

-This will make sure that you have the latest version of Just, as well as [Rye](https://rye.astral.sh/guide/)
+This will make sure that you have the latest version of Just, as well as
-(installer for Python) and [Quarto](https://quarto.org/docs/guide/) (for writing and compiling scientific and technical documents).
-Additionally
+[Rye](https://rye.astral.sh/guide/) (installer for Python) and
+[Quarto](https://quarto.org/docs/guide/) (for writing and compiling scientific
+and technical documents).

 - We use Just in order to make it easier for all IPA users to be productive with
   data and technology systems.
 The goal of using a Justfile is to help make the